 Making a compost pile

-The most basic method of composting is to make a pile or heap in the yard and tend to it as needed.
-If possible, place it in a dry, shady location near a water source.
+The most basic composting method is to make a pile or heap in the yard and tend to it as needed.
+Please place it in a dry, shady location near a water source.

 First and foremost, obtain permission.
 Even though composting is good for the environment, you should check with your local government to see if you can start a compost pile.
 Your homeowner’s association should follow the same recommendations.
 Because of odor and insect issues, you’re more likely to run into rules if you reside in a suburb or urban region.